 - Converted all Value Index variables into "standard scores" - stated as standard deviations from the mean

 - This allows for "apples to apples" comparisons of variables and for combination of variables into indexes (indexes created by averaging the "standard scores")

 - 2. Broke the data into 4 education cohorts

 - No degree

 - Associates Degree

 - Bachelors Degree

 - Advanced Degree

 - 3. Compared the Value Index across the 5 dimensions and compared them over the 4 education cohorts

 Overall Index of Value of Higher Education

 (Combination of all Variables)

-Across the spectrum of factors more education results in a higher Value Index score higher on the Value Index compared to those with no degree
+Across the spectrum of factors, more education results in a higher Value Index score.

-Americans with a bachelors degree score approx.
+Americans with a bachelor's degree score approx.

 2x higher